2023 Best Child Development & Psychology Schools in the Far Western US Region

 Read full report on Child Development & Psychology at University of California - Davis

-University of Nevada - Reno ranked #9 on this year’s Best Child Development & Psychology Schools in the Far Western US Region list.
-UNR is a fairly large public school located in the city of Reno.
+University of Nevada - Reno did quite well in this year’s ranking of the best schools for child development and psychology students.
+It came in at #9 on the list.
+UNR is a very large public school located in the large city of Reno.

 University of California - Berkeley landed the #10 spot in the 2023 rankings for the best child development and psychology programs.
-Located in the medium-sized city of Berkeley, UC Berkeley is a public college with a very large student population.
+Located in the midsize city of Berkeley, UC Berkeley is a public school with a fairly large student population.

 While working on their degree, child development majors at UC Berkeley accumulate an average of around $12,518 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $266.